Menu

 • Youngstown, OH

-Deadlines for Filing a Mesothelioma Claim in Ohio
+Deadlines for Filing a Mesothelioma Lawsuit in Ohio

-Ohioans who developed a disease after asbestos exposure may have legal rights.
-They may be eligible to file a personal injury lawsuit against an asbestos company.
-Additionally, a surviving family member may be able to file a wrongful death lawsuit on their loved one’s behalf.
+Ohioans who developed an asbestos-related disease after exposure may be eligible to file personal injury lawsuits against asbestos companies.
+Additionally, family members may be able to file after the death of a loved one.

 Ohio Statutes of Limitations